renenyah/CS370-pixelATE/syllabus-backend/README.md

 When running the code to access the the API:
     1. go to your backend folder - cd /Users/kultumlhabaik/Documents/CS370-pixelATE/syllabus-backend
-    2. activate your venv (environment you are using- source .venv-syllabus/bin/activate
+    2. activate your venv (environment you are using- source .venv-syllabus/bin/activate)
     3. (one-time) ensure deps are installed *in this venv* - pip install fastapi "uvicorn[standard]" pymupdf
     4. run the API (NOT python app.py) - uvicorn app.app:app --reload --port 8000
+    once you run it you should see a http link.
+Add "/docs" to the end of the link when you are searching it up in your brourse

+    *if you are having trouble because it says it is running but you want to restart the whole process:
+    - pkill -f "uvicorn"
+    - uvicorn app.app:app --reload --port 8000